-Dr Claudia Clopath is a Lecturer (equivalent to Associate Professor, tenured) in the Bioengineering Department at Imperial College London.
+Dr Claudia Clopath is a Reader (equivalent to Associate Professor, tenured) in the Bioengineering Department at Imperial College London.
 She is heading the Computational Neuroscience Laboratory.

 Her research interests are in the field of neuroscience, especially insofar as it addresses the questions of learning and memory.
 She uses mathematical and computational tools to model synaptic plasticity, and to study its functional implications in artificial neural networks.